 Having mutual respect for one another means you recognize certain needs.
 Therefore you may need to define boundaries and what you need to refresh and recharge.
 This may include giving each other some space.
 Space may mean you welcome your spouse home with a kiss and don’t force them to talk about their day, or you don’t guilt trip them when they want to go out with friends.
 Allowing time alone or with other people without hovering shows maturity and respect.
 It is important that you and your spouse have your social needs met through healthy friendships outside of the marriage.

 Champion Each Other

 Show your respect and love for your spouse through encouragement.
 Putting your energy and focus on speaking life over your spouse will communicate that you care and acknowledge who they are as a person.
 You can’t go wrong in being your spouse’s greatest cheerleader.
-Champion each other by celebrating each other’s victories and build them up when the road gets tough.
+Champion each other by celebrating each other’s victories and building them up when the road gets tough.
 Don’t complain about your spouse in front of family or friends.
 It is disrespectful to shine a negative light on your spouse when you have grievances with them.
-The same goes with contradicting your spouse in front of others.
+The same goes for contradicting your spouse in front of others.
 Championing your spouse means you have an undivided front and remain on the same team.